Aksine/personal-website/hugo-app/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 A little explanation for QEMU arguments

-- `-device vfio-pci,host=00:02.0,bus=pci.0,addr=0x2`: Passthrough the iGPU at PCI address 00:2.0 on PCI Bus 0 at Device 2 (just matching what a physical machine sees  )
+- `-device vfio-pci,host=00:02.0,bus=pci.0,addr=0x2` Passthrough the iGPU at PCI address 00:2.0 on PCI Bus 0 at Device 2 (just matching what a physical machine sees  )
 - `x-igd-opregion=on` It exposes opregion (VBT included) to guest driver so that the guest driver could parse display connector information from.
 This property is mandatory for the Windows VM to enable display output.
-- `x-igd-gms=1`This argument specifies sets a value multiplied by 32 as the amount of pre-allocated memory (in units of MB) to support IGD in VGA modes
+- `x-igd-gms=1` This argument specifies sets a value multiplied by 32 as the amount of pre-allocated memory (in units of MB) to support IGD in VGA modes
-- `romfile=i915ovmf.rom`: Specifies a ROM file for the device, in this case we are using the i915ovmf.rom or vbios_gvt_uefi.rom that we accquired earlier.
+- `romfile=i915ovmf.rom` Specifies a ROM file for the device, in this case we are using the i915ovmf.rom or vbios_gvt_uefi.rom that we accquired earlier.

 - `-drive 'if=pflash,unit=0,format .....
-F/OVMF_VARS.fd' ` : This argument is how we passthrough the custom compiled OVMF image that we compiled ourselves for iGPU passthrough
+F/OVMF_VARS.fd' `  This argument is how we passthrough the custom compiled OVMF image that we compiled ourselves for iGPU passthrough

-### Configuration complete
+## Configuration complete

 That's about the configuration you should need for iGPU passthrough in Proxmox.